drBenway/pixi-vn-wiki/index.rst

 ..
-Pixi'VM documentation master file, created by sphinx-quickstart on Sun Mar  3 17:48:32 2024.
+Pixi'VN documentation master file, created by sphinx-quickstart on Sun Mar  3 17:48:32 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Pixi'VM's documentation!
+Welcome to Pixi'VN's documentation!
 ===================================

 .. toctree::